kylegwilliam/byu-cs324/hw-fork-exec/README.md

  18. Modify `fork.c` according to the following:

-     - Un-comment the line you added in #11.
+     - Un-comment the line you added in question 14.
      - Comment out _all_ calls to `sleep()`.
      - Comment out _all_ `printf()` calls that print "...done sleeping".
      - Before the call to `fork()`, open the file `fork-output.txt` for writing (see the man page for `fopen`).
      - Write "BEFORE FORK\n" to the file before the call to `fork()`.
+     - In section A:
-     - In section A, write "SECTION A (%d)\n" to the file replacing "%d" with the file descriptor of the newly opened file (see the man page for `fileno()`).
+       - Write "SECTION A (%d)\n" to the file, replacing "%d" with the file descriptor of the newly opened file (see the man page for `fileno()`).
+     - In section B, the following, in order:
+       - Sleep for 5 seconds
-     - In section B, sleep for 5 seconds, then write "SECTION B (%d)\n" to the file, replacing "%d" with the file descriptor of the newly opened file.
+       - write "SECTION B (%d)\n" to the file, replacing "%d" with the file descriptor of the newly opened file.
-     - In section C, write "SECTION C (%d)\n" to the file you opened, replacing "%d" with the file descriptor of the newly opened file.
-Immediately after writing to the file, call `fclose()`.
-Then sleep for 5 seconds.
+     - In section C, do the following, in order:
+       - write "SECTION C (%d)\n" to the file you opened, replacing "%d" with the file descriptor of the newly opened file.
+       - Immediately after writing to the file, call `fclose()` on the file.

 	 Note that `fclose()` calls `close()` on the file descriptor, after flushing the buffer of the file stream (see the man page for `fclose()`).
+       - sleep for 5 seconds.

      Re-`make` and run the newly recompiled `fork`. *Using `cat`, show the contents of the `fork-output.txt` file you created.*